Patrix2001/Web-eKYC-Zoloz/README.md

 # Web eKYC Zoloz

 ### Description
-This is demonstration for integration Zoloz on Web Application Node.js.
+This is demonstration for integration ZOLOZ on Web Application Node.js.
 For more details, you can check at [here](https://docs.zoloz.com/zoloz/saas/integration/grv4bb)

 ### Tools
 * [Node js v16.11.1](https://nodejs.org/)